DavidDworetzky/Geist/README.md

 4. Create external world adapters for agents to interact with the real world, such as VoIP, Slack, Notion, etc.

 # Roadmap Agents
-1. Software engineer agent.
+1. Software engineer spirit.
 (Reviews PRs, creates design docs, creates code from natural language description of features.)
-2. Virtual assistant agent.
+2. Virtual assistant spirit.
 (Summarize and respond to emails, keep track of birthdays,
-3. Business manager agent.
+3. Business manager spirit.
 (Generate business ideas, affiliate marketing, etc. and provide detailed blueprints for execution.)
-4. Research assistant agent.
+4. Research assistant spirit.
 (Summarize arxiv posts on machine learning / deep learning, provide briefs on latest changes in the field.)